Learning Optimal Prescriptive Trees from Observational Data

+From the left subfigure, it can be seen that the DR and DM methods have competing performance at around 75\% OOSP across $p$, while IPW performs consistently worse ranging from 60-72\% OOSP.
+DM's superior performance aligns with our expectations since the linear regressor is an accurate predictor of counterfactual outcomes, and consequently DR benefits from this modeling choice as well.

+Further, we observe that PT maintains a similar performance to our DR method as expected, since both methods optimize the same objective.
+Recall that PT learns from the raw, continuous features while DR takes in the discretized versions of these features; the competing performance between these methods indicates that, in this application, there is virtually no loss in performance when learning from discretized data.

+We also empirically test DR's robustness property as discussed in Section~\ref{section:robust_intro}.
+The dotted and dashed lines on the Figure~\ref{fig:athey_v1} (right) represent instances when one of the two estimators in DR is inaccurate (i.e., uses Lasso to estimate $\mu$ or Log to estimate $\nu$).
+In these experiments, DR favors the other (better) estimator as expected, resulting in a relatively consistent performance across $p$ despite the suboptimal predictors.

-From the figure, it can be seen that the DR methods, with and OOSP of around 75\%, consistently outperform both K-PT and B-PT whose best performance is 70\%.
-Even when one of the two estimators in DR is inaccurate (i.e., includes Lasso or Log), DR favors the other (better) estimator as expected.
-Notably, K-PT and B-PT drop to around 50\% OOSP (i.e., similar to random treatment assignment) when the probability of correct treatment assignment in the data is 0.75 and 0.9.
-Their poor performance in these settings is particularly relevant since most observational data is based on an informed policy that presumably treats most patients correctly.
+These results directly contrast K-PT and B-PT, which are not consistent across $p$.
+Both methods obtain decent performances when $p=0.5$ at 70\% OOSP, i.e., when the historical policy is randomized -- this behavior is expected given their methods rely on Assumption~\ref{asu:sufficient_partition}.
+However, both methods drop to around 50\% (i.e., similar to random treatment assignment) when $p \in \{0.75, 0.9\}$.} Their poor performance in these settings is particularly relevant since most observational data is based on an informed policy that presumably treats most patients correctly.